 Students come to Vernon College from a variety of backgrounds and locations, but all are required to do college-level work in the college-level courses in which they enroll.
 However, they may have different educational needs.
 Vernon College offers a number of courses designed to help students with differing abilities gain needed skills.
-If a student is found to need strengthening in one or more areas, he or she will be expected to take one or more of the following developmental courses: MATH 0100 and MATH 0200, Pre-Algebra; MATH 0101 and MATH 0201, Elementary Algebra; MATH 0102 and MATH 0202, Intermediate Algebra; ENGL 0300, Basic Writing Skills I; ENGL 0301, Basic Writing Skills II; ENGL 0302, Basic Writing Skills I; excluding for developmental coursework taken by a student in excess of 27 semester credit hours, therefore, a fee of \$75.00 per semester credit hours.
+If a student is found to need strengthening in one or more areas, he or she will be expected to take one or more of the following developmental courses: MATH 0100 and MATH 0200, Pre-Algebra; MATH 0101 and MATH 0201, Elementary Algebra; MATH 0102 and MATH 0202, Intermediate Algebra; ENGL 0300, Basic Writing Skills I; ENGL 0301, Basic Writing Skills II; ENGL 0302, Basic Writing Skills III; READ 0300, Reading I; READ 0301, Reading II; READ 0302, and Advanced Reading.
+Vernon College does not receive state funding for developmental coursework taken by a student in excess of 27 semester credit hours, therefore, a fee of \$75.00 per semester credit hours will be added to the cost of the developmental course work in excess of 27 semester credit hours.